hungrepo/path-following-Matlab/PF_toolbox/README.md

 ## Installation:

-Step 1: Chose a foder that you want to locate your project, then run
+Step 1: Chose a folder that you want to locate your project, then run

 - clone/download the project
 - run PFtools.m and see the result.

- If you want to test the type of the path or controller, change path_type and controller in PFtools.m
+ If you want to test different type of the path or controller, change parameters in variable "path_type" and "controller" in PFtools.m

+ ## Citation